 Other sources.
-Revenue is also derived from other sources including market data and information services, access and communication fees and other various services related to our exchange operations.
+Revenue is also derived from other sources including market data and information services and other various services related to our exchange operations.

 Market data and information services.
 We receive market data and information services revenue from the dissemination of our market data to subscribers.
 Subscribers can obtain access to our market data services either directly or through third party distributors.